 There are more than 20 miles of paved walking and bike trails that run through the Columbus.
 If you don't want the hassle of bringing your own bicycles, guests can use the downtown Columbus hourly BikeShare program or all day rentals through the downtown bike shop, Bicycle Station, We are happy to help arrange details for guests needing rental equipment, just ask the Innkeeper.
 View the People Trail Map

 Located 10 minutes north of the Inn on I-65 at exit 76 (12595 N. Executive Drive) in Edinburgh, Indiana, the Exit 76 Antique Mall is a great place to browse and shop for unusual and hard to find items or unique gifts.
 It features 600 booths and over 100,000 square feet of shopping.

-The Harlequin Theatre is a community based theatre dedicated to bringing the best in live drama, music and a variety of entertainment to Columbus, Indiana and the surrounding areas.
+The Mill Race Theater Co. is a community based theatre dedicated to bringing the best in live drama, music and a variety of entertainment to Columbus, Indiana and the surrounding areas.
 Performing live stage productions, full scale musicals, and hosting live music performances, this is a low-cost, high-quality addition to your visit to Columbus.Check out their line-up and what is to come on their website!

 The rustic village of Nashville is the historic home of the famous Hoosier Group and the TC Steele home and studio.
 Hosting dozens of artist galleries and studios, along with craft, specialty and antique shops.
 As well as live music and theatre venues.
 It is a popular day trip for our guests being located just thirty minutes west.